flybaflyba/LDS-Temple-Visualization-IOS/README.md

 1. If you use Finder, you will see that three folders live inside of AllTemplesInfo (Base.lproj, en.lproj, zh-Hans.lproj).
 In each of these folders, you will need to create a new file for each new temple following naming conventions in those folders.
 A command line tool may make this job faster than doing it by hand.

 Updated until 2021 October General Conference

+# Message below added in 2024 Mar because I'm seeing recenty some pull requests to this repo:
+Aloha!
+Thanks for checking out Temples Timeline IOS version.
+Maybe you are a student interested in this app or anyone came across, anyway if you are introduced here by Brother Draper (or any other processors at BYU-H) and/or want to work on this app, please contact me at litian_zhang17@163.com and let me know your email, I can add you to the project!